stjude/DeepBrainIPP/README.md

         4. Run singularity image

-            singularity run -B [location of data and absolute path of base folder of DeepBrainIPP] antsregistrationbatch.img registration_config.json
+            singularity run -B [location of data and absolute path of base folder of DeepBrainIPP] imageprocessing-antswithmasklandmarks-1.0.simg registration_config.json

         5. Registration process will generate summarized result and put in ".pdf" file for each volume. see a sample https://github.com/stjude/DeepBrainIPP/blob/main/misc/Euler3DTransform_AffineTransform_SyN__1622230132.pdf